cartoon-raccoon/oyster/docs/expansions.md

 126 136 146 156
 ```

 Braces can also be expanded into ranges.
-If a brace has no prefix or suffix, and contains the substring `..`, it is automatically treated as a range to expanded.
+If a brace has no prefix or suffix, and contains the substring `..`, it is automatically treated as a range to be expanded.

 Ranges expand to an array of numbers in the same fashion as square bracket ranges: